|Height:||22-27 inches (male), 21-25 inches (female)|

 Despite being bred for hunting, they are extremely affectionate and love their people.
 Their devoted nature makes them suitable for families with children of all ages.
 However, they require some sort of job to stay happy and entertained.

 What’s the Price of Bluetick Coonhound Puppies?

 These dogs are widely used throughout the United States for hunting purposes.
 For this reason, they are usually easy to find and can be inexpensive.
-If you’re looking for a pet-quality animal from a decent breeder, you can expect to pay about $500-$600.
+If you’re looking for a pet-quality animal from a decent breeder, you can expect the Bluetick Coonhound price to be between $500-$600.
 These animals are hardy and easy to breed, not requiring the many genetic tests that some other popular breeds need.